 4) I’m not OK with lies and cover-ups.

-There are news reports every day, not on mainstream media of course, but out in the real world of news, those alternative sources, about the realities of scientific studies done in other countries, about the number of countries outlawing GMOs and/or requiring the labeling of such, and the economic hardships here at home because other countries are turning away our products by the millions of tons because of GMO seed contamination.
+There are news reports every day, not on mainstream media of course, but out in the real world of news.
+Alternative news sources report about the scientific studies done in other countries, about the number of countries outlawing GMOs and/or requiring the labeling of such, and the economic hardships here at home because other countries are turning away our products by the millions of tons because of GMO seed contamination.
 Yet the average American citizen hears nothing about it.
 Why?

 5) I’m not OK with the destruction of whole ecosystems from these GE crops.